-If there is one thing I’ve learned as we have been working toward becoming debt free, it is that everyone has an opinion about money: their money, the government’s money, the church’s money, charity money, the schools’ money, your money, and my money.
+If there's one thing I’ve learned as we've worked toward becoming debt-free, it's that everyone has an opinion about money: their money, the government’s money, the church’s money, charity money, the schools’ money, your money, and my money.

 Endeavoring to live differently from the norm is bound to raise some eyebrows.